ContractLand/terra-bridge-btc/README.md

 Users could use any bitcoin wallet that supports Segwit to transfer BTC to the multisig address.

 ### Validator Rotation
 The challenge with Bitcoin is how the deposits can be securely controlled from a rotating validator set.

-TODO:
-- Create new multisig and transfer fund?
+In curent implementation we have the administrator that can initiate transfer of funds in current multisig wallet to the new one.
+And to make this transfer (N/2 + 1) old validators must provide their signatures.

 Since the ultimate security of the deposits rests with a number of bonded validators, one other option is to reduce the multi-signature key-holders to only a heavily bonded subset of the total validators.

-### Achieving Consensus on Ouput Tx for Multisig Redemption
-TODO
+In future we can support multiple bridge-pairs for 1 currency.

+### Unlocking funds on multisig when > N/2 + 1 validators stopped working
+Our foreign-vridge multisig wallet has a lock script (OP_CHECKLOCKTIMEVERIFY): in case that there are no transactions for 30 days, 1 authority receives a possibility to move funds from the wallet.